tdresearchgroup/ProjectMiner/README.md

 ```
 "......" should be replaced by the token previously generated.

-In terminal, use below command line order to check remaining rate limit within the same hour.
+In terminal, use below command line order to check remaining rate limit for the first time.
 ```
 curl -H "Authorization: token ......" -X GET https://api.github.com/rate_limit
 ```